Carreau/phd-dissertation/parts/roleofactin.rst

 The actin cortex is a thin layer of between 200 to 500 nm that can be found just underneath the plasma membrane of a cell.
 The properties of the actin cortex makes it a key component to diverse processes.
-Its capacity to resit to, and transmit forces is indispensable for locomotion of many cell by allowing the retraction of the rear of the migrating cell and will be describe in more detail in the next section.
+Its capacity to resit to, and transmit forces is indispensable for locomotion of many cells by allowing the retraction of the rear of the migrating cell and will be describe in more detail in the next section.
 Its structure is also essential for the cellular division as contractility is necessary to generate cortical tension